sivel/go-speedtest/README.md

-# go-speedtest
+# speedtest

-Go Command line interface for testing internet bandwidth using speedtest.net
+Command line interface for testing internet bandwidth using speedtest.net written in Go.

+This application utilizes the pure socket communication in current use by speedtest.net instead of the older HTTP based tests.

 ## Usage